 During the afternoon, my cats are content to nap on the couch.

 Areing isn't something that cats can do.
-Are is connecting the subject, cats, to something said about them, that they enjoy sleeping on the furniture.
+Are connects the subject, cats, to something said about them, that they enjoy sleeping on the furniture.

 After drinking the old milk, Vladimir turned green.

-Turned connects the subject, Vladimir, to something said about him, that he needed an antacid.
+Turned connects the subject, Vladimir, to something said about him, that he needed to find a bathroom quickly.

-A ten-item quiz seems impossibly long after a night of no studying.
+A five-item quiz seems impossibly long after a night of no studying.

-Seems connects the subject, a ten-item quiz, with something said about it, that its difficulty depends on preparation, not length.
+Seems connects the subject, a five-item quiz, to something said about it, that its difficulty depends on preparation, not length.

 Irene always feels sleepy after pigging out on pizza from Antonio's.